Web Application Security: Best Practices to stop Threats

 Gone are the days when the only idea of a cyber attack was a transfer of funds to random offshore accounts.
 Cybercriminals now realize that data is far more valuable.
 Sadly, some web app owners unknowingly make it easier for them to breach databases.

-In 2020 alone, data breaches affected more than 155.8 million individuals.
+In 2022 alone, data breaches affected more than 422 million individuals in the US.
 And that isn’t reassuring!
 Web applications often deal with sensitive user information.
 From email addresses to credit card numbers and passwords, attackers try to get their hands on any leverageable data.

 Downtime and loss of revenue